bill-auger/loopidity/data/README.md

 provided that the relevant source materials are well-defined.

-### Loopidity Blobs License
+### Loopidity Multimedia License

-The original audio, video, image and font files in the Loopidity blobs/ directory are licensed under [version 3 of the GNU General Public License](../COPYING) (GPLv3).
+The original audio, video, image, and font files in the Loopidity data/ directory (and their counterparts in the Loopidity src/data/ directory) are licensed under [version 3 of the GNU General Public License](../COPYING) (GPLv3).
-See [blobs/LICENSES](LICENSES) for details.
+See [data/LICENSES.data](LICENSES.data) for details.
 The terminology in section 1 of the GPLv3 (namely: "source code", "preferred form", and "object code") as it relates to the artwork files of this project is explicitly defined below.

 The "object code" is explicitly defined here to be the binary audio, video, image and font files